StarRocks/starrocks/loading/Loading_intro.md

 2. Confirm the protocol of the import method: If you choose `Broker Load`, the external system needs to be able to submit and view the import jobs regularly using the MySQL protocol.
 3. Confirm the type of import method: The import method can be synchronous or asynchronous.
 If the import is asynchronous, the external system must invoke the `show load` command to see whether the import is successful.
 4. Develop a Label generation strategy: The Label generation strategy must meet the principle of uniqueness and fixity for each batch of data.
 5. Ensure Exactly-Once: External system needs to ensure At-Least-Once of data import.
-StarRocks's Label mechanism can ensure At-Most-Once of data import, so that the overall data import can be guaranteed Exactly-Once.
+StarRocks' Label mechanism can ensure At-Most-Once of data import, so that the overall data import can be guaranteed Exactly-Once.

 ## FAQs